Vriaan/football-manager-api/README.md

 * serverapi/ - The API server build atop gin code is here
 * test/ - Contains test data and a go package containing code to write tests more easily
     * data - Contains test data (for now as .sql file(s))
-* vendor/ - Dependancies are vendored (because I don't want future package changes to break something unexpectedly).
+* vendor/ - Dependencies are vendored
 * docker-compose.yml - Classic file to manage containers with docker-compose (more details in docker section)
 * Makefile - Makes life easier when it comes about testing or doing manual operations
-* go.mod/go.sum - Go dependancies management system files
+* go.mod/go.sum - Go dependencies management system files
 * main.go - If you need to start reading code, start with this file
 * Readme.md - Guess what you are reading

 ### Starting the API within a container
 So far the API does not need to run in background.
-A dedicated configuration will have to done be done in this case.
+A dedicated configuration will have be done in this case.

 To set up the API within docker:
 ```sh